Quick Answer

 What is a good credit score?

-A good credit score is generally considered to be 670 or above on the standard 300–850 FICO scale.
+A good credit score is generally 670 or above on the standard 300–850 FICO scale.
 Scores between 740 and 799 are classified as “very good,” and scores of 800 or above are considered “exceptional.”
-Lenders use these thresholds to determine whether to approve your application and what interest rate to offer.
+Lenders use these thresholds to decide whether to approve your application and what interest rate to offer.

 What factors affect my credit score the most?